RailCoin/swift-secp256k1/README.md

 swift-secp256k1
 ===============

-Bindings for [secp256k1](https://github.com/bitcoin-core/secp256k1), expects libsecp256k1 to be found with pkg-config.
+Bindings for [secp256k1](https://github.com/bitcoin-core/secp256k1), expects libsecp256k1 to be found with pkg-config and built with `--enable-module-recovery`.